The Hands-On Growth Laws Theory Cookbook: Dessert: Crosstalk between growth and cell-cycle progression

 which add a constant size $\Delta$ each cycle (adder behavior).
 If instead degradation is much faster than cell growth, $\lambda \ll \eta_X$, then

 which indicate a constant threshold for the final size (sizer behavior).

 Empirically, \emph{E.~coli} cells are known to regulate their size mostly by adding a constant volume between consecutive cell divisions~\cite{TaheriAraghi2015}, thus implementing the adder strategy.
 We saw how this control strategy can naturally emerge within the framework from the molecular dynamics of the division protein when degradation is negligible.
 Notably, under slow growth conditions where degradation is no longer negligible relative to the growth rate, the system is predicted to deviate from the adder regime.
-In the extreme case $\lambda \ll \eta_X$, the implemented control strategy transitions to a sizer mechanism.\\ \textbf{Growth laws and trade-offs between protein sectors.}
+In the extreme case $\lambda \ll \eta_X$, the implemented control strategy transitions to a sizer mechanism, consistent with experimental observations of deviations from adder at slow growth \cite{Wallden2016, Nieto20}.
+In addition to degradation effects, several other mechanisms have been proposed to explain why \textit{E. coli} adopts a more sizer-like division strategy at slow growth, such as a non-linear dependence of FtsZ production rate on cell size and the requirement for a minimal ‘commitment’ size before initiating division \cite{Nieto24}.
+Moreover, slow growth reduces the coupling between replication initiation and division so that division is no longer tightly constrained by the replication cycle \cite{Colin2021}.
+Altogether, these factors naturally weaken the effective adder behaviour at slow growth, in agreement with recent analyses of single-cell data \cite{Si2019,Nieto24}.\\